 The gross NPA has decresed from 17.9% to 4% from Fiscal 2017 to Fiscal 2018 showingthe improvement in credit quality of its portfolio.

 MATERIAL CHANGES & COMMITMENT AFFECTING THE FINANCIAL POSITION

 There are no material changes affecting the financial position of the Companysubsequent to the close of the Fiscal 2018 till the date of this report.

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

 There are no significant material orders passed by the Regulators or Courts orTribunal which would impact the going concern status of the Company and its futureoperation.
-However Members attention is drawn to the Statement on Contingent Liabilitiesand commitments in the Notes forming part of the Financial Statements.
+However Members attention is drawn to the Statement on Contingent Liabilitiesand Commitments in the Notes forming part of the Financial Statement.